 Having a great SaaS name places you in a great location on this map, closer to your target customers and farther away from your competitors, which is exactly what your unique brand needs.
+But testing product names is an important process that many might see as futile.

 With 73% of business organization indicating a massive transition of their apps to SaaS, and the SaaS market’s growth rate estimated to reach $157 billion by the close of 2020, there’s no better time to invest in getting a SaaS name that’s not only intriguing and SEO friendly but also capable of drawing some companies that prefer SaaS over other delivery methods.

-Why Your SAAS Product Needs A Strong Name
+Why Your SaaS Product Needs A Strong Name

 To Get Your Customers Attention and Drive Sales